saga0619/HID_BLE_relay_dongle/README.md

 - Power on the nRF52840 Dongle and plug it into a USB port.
 - Pair with a laptop or other BLE central device using the custom UUIDs.

-### 4. USB HID Keyboard
+### 4. USB HID Keyboard & Mouse
-- Once connected, the dongle will act as a USB HID keyboard for the server or headless system.
+- Once connected, the dongle will act as a USB HID keyboard and mouse for the server or headless system.

 ---